zvdy/kubectl-ai/docs/mcp.md

 # `kubectl-ai` as a MCP Server

-`kubectl-ai` can ack as a [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol) server.
-This allows AI agents and IDEs to act as MCP clients and connect to the `kubectl-ai` MCP server, effectively interacting with your local Kubernetes environment via `kubectl`.
+`kubectl-ai` can act as a [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol) server.
+This allows MCP clients such as AI agents and IDEs (Claude, Cursor) to connect to the `kubectl-ai` MCP server, effectively interacting with your local Kubernetes environment via `kubectl`.

 ## Overview